 Bilateral cooperation also exists between the European regulators and the regulators in the US and Japan.
-Trilateral discussions and initiatives between Europe, US and China also exist with a view to ensuring the protection of consumers on a global basis.
+Canada and the EU have also strengthened their cooperation by way of the EU-Canada Comprehensive Economic and Trade Agreement.
+Trilateral discussions and initiatives between Europe, the US and China also exist with a view to ensuring the protection of consumers on a global basis.